Contact and Contributors

 John Sloan, M.Agr., is an administrator of the R-U198 haplogroup project which studies the extensive YDNA “tribe” to which many of the Lobbans belong.
 A graduate of Queen’s University, Belfast, John recently retired after a long career in animal nutrition.
 He has been studying Y-DNA since 2004 and is actively involved in research concerning the structure of the R-U198 haplogroup, his main area of expertise.

-Sydney Alexander Lobban, developed 26 Lobban family trees entirely from documents, and assembled a spreadsheet to help track families through the 1881 census.
+Sydney Alexander Lobban, developed 26 Lobban family trees entirely from documents and personal contacts, and assembled spreadsheets to help track families through the 1881 census, 1939 Register, etc.

 Malcolm Lobban is keenly interested in family history/genealogy.
 His book A Close Community (Life in an Alexandria Tenement) was published by West Dunbartonshire Libraries, Scotland (2007).
 As a member of the National Malaya & Borneo Veterans Association (Australia) Inc., his short story “A Conscript Warrior” won 2007 first prize by international adjudication.
 Both stories are autobiographical.
 He also researched the Lobban family name and origins and his book, The Scottish Surname LOBBAN, which has many stories and family trees, is available as a free pdf here.